 "Our economy has not grown at all since the spending review, inflation is soaring, unemployment is at a 17-year high and the result is £46 billion more borrowing than the government planned," he said.

 "How many more jobs must be lost and businesses go bust before this out-of-touch prime minister and chancellor realise it is time to change course?
-We need an emergency Budget now to boost jobs and growth."'Ahead of the game'
+We need an emergency Budget now to boost jobs and growth."

 Mr Alexander, number two at the Treasury, acknowledged the spending decisions had been "difficult" but said they had put the UK on track to significantly reduce the budget deficit this year and provide the "foundation" for long-term economic stability.